 Agua fresca is Spanish for “fresh water,” and whereas we often take insult when someone gets fresh with us, we welcome any advances when they involve an agua fresca.
 As author Adam Rapoport explains, Mexico has an astounding selection of sweetened flavored waters sold at street stands and marketplaces made from just about anything, whether citrus or cucumber or, as here melon.
 In particular, we swoon to this cantaloupe agua fresca recipe as well as the watermelon variation beneath.
 One sip and we think you’ll understand why.
-This recipe has been updated.
 Originally published July 9, 2013.–Renee Schettler Rossi

 How To Choose A Ripe Cantaloup

 When at the farmers market or grocery store, you’ve got to exert a little effort to find a perfectly ripe specimen.
 Pick a melon up.
 It should feel heavy for its size.
 Give it a sniff.
 It should emit an intoxicating fragrance.
 Give it a shake.
 You shouldn’t hear any sloshing.

 - 10 cups chopped cantaloupe (about 3 pounds rindless fruit)